Zeyad-Fikry/Python-Learning-Journey/README.md

-# 🐍 Python Mini Projects
+# ⚙️ Python Mini Projects

-A collection of small Python projects I started while learning the language.
-Each project is simple but fun, showing different concepts like input handling, lists, and game logic.
+A curated collection of Python projects designed to demonstrate core programming skills and best practices.
+Each project emphasizes practical applications, including input handling, data structures, and interactive game logic.

-Started on **03/07/2024**.
+These projects serve as both a learning portfolio and a showcase of foundational Python proficiency.

 ---